dekuNukem/duckyPad/getting_started.md

 This method works with **`ANY FILE`**, not just apps!

-`Right click` on any file, select `Send to... -> Desktop (create shortcut)`.
+`Right click` on any file, select `Create shortcut`.

 ![Alt text](resources/pics/shortcut.png)

-Find the new shortcut on your desktop, right click and select `Properties`
+Find the new shortcut, right click and select `Properties`

 ![Alt text](resources/pics/right_prop.png)